-I've considered whether Mr P would've transferred his pension, either through Options or another provider, and would therefore have suffered the same loss as he did, even if Options had rejected his application.
+I've considered whether Mr W would've transferred his pension, either through Options or another provider, and would therefore have suffered the same loss as he did, even if Options had rejected his application.

-I've seen no evidence to show Mr P would've proceeded if Options had rejected his application.
-Mr P had no investment experience and didn't know how to research or evaluate investments.
-He had no interest in transferring his pension before he heard from Caledonian.
-And he made the decision to transfer and invest his pension on advice from Caledonian.
-So, I don't think it's fair and reasonable to say Mr P was sufficiently determined to make the transfers and investment that he would've done so even if Options had refused to facilitate them.
+I've seen no evidence to show Mr W would've proceeded if Options had rejected his application.
+Mr W had no investment experience and a very low knowledge of investments.
+He didn't know what securities his transferred funds were invested in - he said he was persuaded by Caledonian to make the transfer and investment and he trusted Caledonian to safeguard and grow his funds.
+So, I don't think it's fair and reasonable to say Mr W was sufficiently determined to make the transfer and the investment that he would've made then even if Options had refused to facilitate them.

 I have not, in any event, seen any evidence that any other SIPP operator dealt with Caledonian.
 And any operator acting fairly and reasonably should've reached the conclusion that it shouldn't deal with Caledonian.
-I don't think it'd be fair to say Mr P shouldn't be compensated based on speculation that another SIPP operator might have made the same mistakes as Options.
+I don't think it'd be fair to say Mr W shouldn't be compensated based on speculation that another SIPP operator might have made the same mistakes as Options.

-For similar reasons, I'm not persuaded Mr P shouldn't be compensated by Options, or his compensation should be reduced, because I haven't made the finding that the investment, in itself, was not something Options should have accepted.
-Or because the benefits from Mr P's existing pension were lost once the transfer requests were made.
+For similar reasons, I'm not persuaded Mr W shouldn't be compensated by Options, or his compensation should be reduced, because I haven't made the finding that the investment, in itself, was not something Options should have accepted.
+Or because the benefits from Mr W's existing pension were lost once the transfer request was made.
 If Options had acted fairly and reasonably to meet its regulatory obligations and good industry practice, the application wouldn't have proceeded at all.
-So, no transfer requests or investment would have been made.
+So no transfer request or investment would've been made.

-So, I'm satisfied that Options' failure to comply with its regulatory obligations and industry best practice at the relevant time have led to Mr P suffering a loss to his pension.
-And my aim is therefore to return Mr P to the pension position he would now be in but for Options' failings.
+So, I'm satisfied that Options' failure to comply with its regulatory obligations and industry best practice at the relevant time have led to Mr W suffering a loss to his pension.
+And my aim is therefore to return Mr W to the pension position he would now be in but for Options' failings.